facebookresearch/generative-recommenders/README.md

 Repository hosting code for ``Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations`` (https://arxiv.org/abs/2402.17152, to appear in ICML'24).

-Currently only code for reproducing public experiments listed in the paper (Section 4.1.1) are included.
-We plan to release custom kernels for HSTU needed for throughput/performance benchmarks at a later point in time.
+Currently only code for reproducing public experiments listed in the paper (Section 4.1.1) and Triton kernels for forward pass (Section 4.2) are included.
+We plan to add integration code and other kernels for HSTU needed for throughput/performance benchmarks at a later point in time.

 ## Getting started